 Homemade Crunchy Garlic Potato Wedges

-Have you ever just had a crazy food craving that needed to be sated?
-Well, for me it was potato wedges last night.
-I love the really thick crunchy potato wedges that have a lot of soft potato inside, dipped in ketchup.
+Have you ever had a crazy food craving that needed to be sated?
+I often crave potato wedges.
+I love really thick crunchy potato wedges that have a lot of soft potato inside, dipped in ketchup.
 And I love that I have a handy recipe for cooking them super-quick in the oven, so I can get a nice healthy snack or side for dinner at the last second.

 Honestly, it really doesn't matter what you eat with them.
-Last night, we had chili.
-But they would go great with my cheeseburger casserole or oven-baked chicken recipes.
+Sometimes we have them with chili.
+But they would also go great with my cheeseburger casserole or oven-baked chicken recipes.
 Although who needs an occasion, or the right dish, to eat potato wedges?
 Right?!
 And even better, my kids love them!
 And that's what really matters.
-Making good for your family shouldn't be hard, and these babies only took 25 minutes to make.
+Making good food for your family shouldn't be hard.
+These babies only take about 25 minutes to make.

 - 6 medium potatoes